cameronjlarsen/Certified-Preowned-Processor/README.md

 Single-Cycle Implementation of a MIPS processor in Verilog: https://electrobinary.blogspot.com/2021/02/mips-processor-design-using-verilog-part1.html

 The single-cycle MIPS processor was built on the ALU which was used in Project 0.
 This ALU did not support jump instructions, giving us the learning experience of implementing a jump instruction using what we know on how they are executed.
-The waveforms below show a simple jump from address 0x000004 to address 0x000044, which occurs after an addition of two register contents, 0x000011 and 0x000022.
+The waveforms below show add, jump, branch, OR, as well as sw instructions which were tested using the single-cycle processor.

 ![Screenshot_2](docs/single-cycle-simulation.png)